clauseHQ/eslint-config/README.md

-A set of reuseable linting rules for Clause Node.js repositories
+A set of reuseable eslint linting rules used by Clause.io.
+Feel free to use these for your own projects.

 ## Usage